 An Individual Voluntary Arrangement (IVA) is an attractive option for individuals facing unmanageable debt as it allows them to pay off what they owe in manageable monthly payments.
 The fees associated with an IVA will depend on who you choose to act as your insolvency practitioner (IP) and the terms of your specific arrangement.
-Generally speaking, the fees for an IVA will include an up-front fee to cover the IP’s advice and the costs of setting up the arrangement, as well as a monthly fee for administering the arrangement.
-Your IP will be able to provide you with an estimate of the fees and you should also check that they are registered with a recognised insolvency body.
+Generally speaking, an IVA fee will include an up-front fee to cover the IP’s advice, the costs of setting up the arrangement, and a monthly fee for administering the arrangement.
+Your IP will be able to provide you with an estimate of the fees, and you should also check that they are registered with a recognised insolvency body.

 What are the different types of IVA that exist?

 There are two main types of Individual Voluntary Arrangements (IVAs) available.
 The first is a Creditor-Led IVA, which is where the creditors bring forward a proposal for an IVA.
 This type of arrangement is often favoured by creditors as it can enable them to get a better return on the debt than other options, such as bankruptcy.
 The second type is a Debtor-Led IVA, where the debtor proposes the terms of the arrangement.
 This type of IVA is more likely to be successful as the debtor has more control over the terms and can work with the IP to negotiate more favourable terms.